Anurag7215/netflix_sql_projects/README.md

 ORDER BY release_year;
 ```

-Objective: yearly trends in movie production on Netflix.
+Objective: Yearly trends in movie production on Netflix.

 ### 3. Top 10 directors by number of Titles.